Get

 These are not uncommon problems for many dogs, and some dogs require manual expression of the anal glands to keep them from becoming impacted.
 Anal gland problems are usually accompanied by a fishy, unpleasant scent coming from the back end.

-If you suspect your dog is experiencing problems with their anal glands, then it’s best to talk to your vet to determine the necessary next steps.
+If you suspect your dog is experiencing problems with their anal glands, then it’s best to talk to a vet to determine the necessary next steps.
 While most anal gland problems are taken care of easily, more serious problems may require significant medical interventions.

 11. Attention Seeking